Animal culture: Culture in animals

 According to the Webster's dictionary definition of culture, learning and transmission are the two main components of culture, specifically referencing tool making and the ability to acquire behaviors that will enhance one's quality of life.
 Using this definition it is possible to conclude that other animals are just as likely to adapt to cultural behaviors as humans.
 One of the first signs of culture in early humans was the utilization of tools.
 Chimpanzees have been observed using tools such as rocks and sticks to obtain better access to food.
 There are other learned activities that have been exhibited by other animals as well.
 Some examples of these activities that have been shown by varied animals are opening oysters, swimming, washing of food, and unsealing tin lids.
 This acquisition and sharing of behaviors correlates directly to the existence of memes.
 It especially reinforces the natural selection component, seeing as these actions employed by other animals are all mechanisms for making their lives easier, and therefore longer.

 History of animal culture theory

 Though the idea of 'culture' in other animals has only been around for just over half of a century, scientists have been noting social behaviors of other animals for centuries.
 Aristotle was the first to provide evidence of social learning in the songs of birds.
 Charles Darwin first attempted to find the existence of imitation in other animals when attempting to prove his theory that the human mind had evolved from that of lower beings.
 Darwin was also the first to suggest what became known as social learning in attempting to explain the transmission of an adaptive pattern of behavior through a population of honey bees.

-The vast majority of cultural anthropological research has been done on non-human primates, due to their being closest evolutionarily to humans.
-In non-primate animals, research tends to be limited, and therefore evidence for culture strongly lacking.
-However, the subject has become more popular recently, and has prompted the initiation of more research into the area.